Spatiotemporal Chaos and Defect Proliferation in Polar-Apolar Active Mixture: Model

 where $D_{\rho_n}$ and $a_1$ are the coefficients of isotropic and anisotropic diffusion, respectively.
 The coefficient $a_3$ represents the activity of the apolar species.

-\uline{\emph{Equation for order parameter fields}}: In an equilibrium system, the dynamics of the symmetry broken $\psi$ variable is governed by the gradient descent on the landscape described by the Landau Ginzburg free energy functional\cite{goldenfeld2018lectures},
+\uline{\emph{Equation for order parameter fields}}: In an equilibrium system, the dynamics of the symmetry broken variable $\psi$ is governed by the gradient descent on the landscape described by the Landau-Gingzburg free energy functional \cite{goldenfeld2018lectures},